 EXPERTISE: Dr. Whitman is trained in the evaluation of learning disabilities, developmental delay, intellectual disability, language disorder, attention/executive functioning related difficulties, autism spectrum disorders, and cognitive difficulties secondary to mood/anxiety.
 She has expertise in the evaluation of children with epilepsy/seizures, traumatic brain injury/concussion, and prenatal toxic exposure (e.g., alcohol, lead).

 These professionals are part of the Brooklyn Letters collaborative network.
-Brooklyn Letters personally recommends their multidisciplinary services, and these professionals aren t in business with Brooklyn Letters.
+Brooklyn Letters personally recommends their multidisciplinary services and these professionals are not in business with Brooklyn Letters.